 We know Georgians are counting on us to make a difference—both in the lives of kids and in the strength of our communities.
-In 2011, Children's provided $149 million in community benefit, seeing more than 325,000 children from all 159 counties in Georgia.
+In 2014, Children's provided $159.7 million in community benefit, serving more than 365,000 children.
+We serve kids from all 159 counties in Georgia.

 Medicaid’s Impact on Us